David-Tsui/Google_Spreadsheet_RESTful/README.md

 # Google_Spreadsheet_RESTful
 Easy and flexible to get data from spreadsheet and post data to it.
-Ajax only, no hidden iframe, no need a google form, doGet() data explosure eliminated.
+Ajax only, no hidden iframe, no need a google form, the data explosure doGet() has been eliminated.

 ##**How To Use:**